 Support physical activities that allow people of all sizes, abilities, and interests to engage in enjoyable movement, to the degree that they choose.

-Having a stigma against people in larger bodies puts them at increased physical and mental health risk.
-Researchers have found that weight stigma is associated with disordered eating, anxiety, depression , increased risk for diabetes, increased inflammatory markers and more.
+In case you weren’t aware, weight stigma puts fat folks at increased physical and mental health risk.
+Researchers have found that weight stigma is associated with disordered eating, anxiety, depression, increased risk for diabetes, increased inflammatory markers and more.
 In fact, many of the health issues commonly attributed to larger body size aren’t due to fatness at all but due to the deleterious health impact of weight stigma.

 If any of this is confusing to you, I highly recommend checking out the plethora of resources ASDAH offers.
-They have very helpful free videos, webinars and more.
-Consider working with a HAES professional to take a deep dive into these principles.
+Consider working with a HAES® professional to learn how to personally apply these principles.